abdalla-diaai/my-portfolio/README.md

   ## Test
   NA

+  ## Credit
+  PDF viewer component to view resume was adapted from [this article.](https://dhrubot.medium.com/displaying-pdf-in-react-383540a30a26)

   ## Questions
   Check my GitHub profile or get in touch if you have any questions by clicking on contact link below to send me an email.